eddyyonnie/GIT-HUB-SEARCH/README.md

 |--------------------------  |------------------------------ |----------------------------|

 ## Description
-    1. This is a Web Application project where you could search for github users and their repositories.
-    2. The project is made with Angular 7.
-    3. It has a simple easy to use user interface that every user would love interaction with.
+* This is a Web Application project where you could search for github users and their repositories.
+The project is made with Angular 7.It has a simple easy to use user interface that every user would love interaction with.

 ## Technologies Used
     1. Angular.
     2. Bootstrap.
 ## Setup instructions
-    1. Its really simple just find my repository in github or simply type this url in your browser https://eddyyonnie.github/GIT-HUB-SEARCH
+    1. Find my repository in github or simply type this url in your browser https://eddyyonnie.github/GIT-HUB-SEARCH
-    2. Secondly Navigate through the Application and enter details required.
+    2. Navigate through the Application and enter details required.
-    3. Finally click search to retrieve results.
+    3. click search to retrieve results.
-    4. Results would be displayed on the same page.

 ## Live Link
 https://eddyyonnie.github/GIT-HUB-SEARCH